 As seems to be the way in Paris, Pierre Hardy was many things before he was a shoe designer.
 Initially, the Parisian-born Hardy was a professional dancer.
 And then he was an illustrator for Vogue Hommes.
 And then he went to Christian Dior to design shoes, before moving on to Hermès.
 While he launched his own, iconic collection in 1999, he’s never stopped working for other brands.
 He’s still the creative director of Hermès’ fine jewelry, and he does men’s and women’s shoes for Balenciaga.
 His space in the Palais Royal is dark and gothic, which is a pretty epic backdrop for his day-glo shoes and cube-patterned clutches; his second location in the Palais Bourbon is equally (wonderfully) gloomy.
-There’s another store located in the 1st.
+There is another location in the 7th.